ssanchezromer/TFM/README.md

 ## Don't start from scratch

-If you want to start with previous data into the database, you can use the following commands:
+If you want to start with previous data into the mysql database, you can use the following commands:
 ```
-docker-compose cp data/calls.sql db-1:/tmp/
+docker cp scripts/crawler/data/calls.sql db-1:/tmp/
-docker-compose exec db-1 sh -c "mysql -h localhost -u root -ppassword -v < /tmp/calls.sql"
+docker exec db-1 sh -c "mysql -h localhost -u root -ppassword -v < /tmp/calls.sql"
 ```
-Where db-1 is the name of the database container and password is the password set in the .env file.
+Where **'db-1'** is the name of the database container and **'password'** is the password set in the .env file.

+We provide also a snapshot of the database with all pdf files (data/pdf_collection-initial.snapshot).
+1. Uncompress the snapshot rar file (pdf_collection-initial.part1.rar & pdf_collection-initial.part2.rar) to get the snapshot file.
+2. Upload this snapshot into qdrant database using the collection name: **'pdf_collection'**.

 ## Licenses